-A drafter is not expected to give definitive advice about the germaneness of a particular amendment a member asks to have drafted, but should know at least enough about the subject to advise a member when a possible germaneness problem exists.
+A drafter should not attempt to give definitive advice about the germaneness of a particular amendment a member asks to have drafted.
+However, the drafter should know at least enough about the subject to advise a member when a possible germaneness problem exists and to advise the member to consult the appropriate parliamentarian or presiding officer.
 Careful review of the house and senate precedents in the Texas Legislative Manual is helpful for this purpose.
-As such a review will show, there are so many close cases that are clearly "judgment calls" that it is foolish to attempt to give categorical opinions on specific germaneness questions.
+As such a review will show, there are so many close cases that are clearly "judgment calls" that it is unwise to attempt to give categorical opinions on specific germaneness questions.

+(c) Procedural consequences of an adverse germaneness ruling.
 In deciding whether to proceed with an amendment of doubtful germaneness, a member will probably wish to consider the consequences of an adverse ruling.
-If a point of order is sustained, the amendment is dead.
-For a simple floor or committee amendment, the risk may be worth taking, but an adverse germaneness ruling on a committee substitute is a different matter.
+If a point of order asserting that an amendment is not germane is sustained, the amendment is dead.
+For a simple floor or committee amendment, the underlying bill is not affected and the adverse ruling on the amendment will not kill the bill.
+However, an adverse germaneness ruling on a committee substitute is a different matter because the substitute, once reported, replaces the original bill.
+If a committee substitute is killed on the floor of either chamber by a point of order that is